There is a great disturbance in the Force. I have felt it…

 There is no difference conceptually.
 However, the magic is in the details.
 The value of storing everything is knowing that you have not thrown anything away.
 Typically ‘schema on write’ is a design that concludes what the future questions are and the data that is needed.
 Irrelevant data is purposely thrown away.
 But what we have learned over the decades is that all data is relevant and new business demands and insights require it, particularly over time.
 The ability to go back to the raw data source ensures future ‘unknown’ questions will have future ‘valuable’ answers.

-However, the awakening is not in the data lake idea per say, though the recent press coverage will definitely lead to an awareness awakening, but the idea that the “individual” is in control of their analytical data destiny.
+However, the awakening is not in the data lake idea per se, though the recent press coverage will definitely lead to an awareness awakening, but the idea that the “individual” is in control of their analytical data destiny.
 In other words, the trend around analytic solutions focusing on the business analysis and data scientist and “less” on data engineering tooling.
-The premise that a successful self-services product begins with simplification and automation, where the complexity of building and maintaining a data lake solution, such as Hadoop and any variant that of, is removed.
+The premise that a successful self-service product begins with simplification and automation, where the complexity of building and maintaining a data lake solution, such as Hadoop and any variant that of, is removed.

 In my next blog, I will talk about how self-service data analytics cannot truly be achieved when using yesterday’s database technology under the data lake hood.